slab/delta/README.md

 ## Deltas

 A Delta is made up of an array of operations.
-Unless otherwise specified all methods are self modifying and return `this` for chainability.

-All methods also maintain the property that Deltas are represented in the most compact form.
+All methods maintain the property that Deltas are represented in the most compact form.
 For example two consecutive insert operations of plain text will be merged into one.
+Thus a vanilla deep Object/Array comparison can be used to determine Delta equality.

 ---